-Recommended CTE BUSINESS MANAGEMENT FOR All year 1.25 credit elective
+RecommendedCTE BUSINESS MANAGEMENT FOR

-Grade 11,12 AGRICULTURAL & ENVIRONMENTAL
+AGRICULTURAL & ENVIRONMENTAL

-SYSTEMS (649)
+SYSTEMS (649)All year1.25 credit elective

 Prerequisite: Successful completion of CTE Agriculture, Food and Natural Resources and must be a junior or senior.

 This course meets the Financial Literacy requirement for graduation.

 Students will examine elements of business, identify organizational structures and apply management skills while developing business plans, financial reports and strategic goals for new ventures or existing businesses.
 Learners will use marketing concepts to evaluate the marketing environment and develop a marketing plan with marketing channels, product approaches, promotion and pricing strategies.
 Throughout the course, students will apply concepts of ethics and professionalism while implications of business regulations will be identified